Caring for the Recovered Dog

 - Your puppy is recovering from some extensive damage to his/her intestinal tract.
 It is typical for stool to be a little loose at first or for no stool to be produced for a few days as the tract recovers.
 The stool should gradually firm up over the first 3-5 days at home and your puppy should be active and of normal attitude.
 If the diarrhea persists, if vomiting occurs or if your puppy seems depressed, please contact your vet at once for instructions.

 (photocredit: Nan Chorpash)

-- Your puppy may be ravenously hungry after going so long without food.
+- Your puppy may be ravenously hungry after going so long with limited food.
 Do not allow the puppy to gorge as this can result in vomiting or diarrhea.
 Feed smaller meals separated by at least an hour or two.